ibm-cloud-docs/vpc/cr-announcement.md

 {{site.data.keyword.attribute-definition-list}}

-# Activity Tracker event changes for routing tables
+# Activity tracking event changes for routing tables
 {: #at-changes-announcement-routing-table}

 Starting 30 Sep 2024, VPC routing tables support tagging, which requires routing tables to be identified by a Cloud Resource Name (CRN).
-As a result of this new feature, the field values of the following Activity Tracker events were updated:
+As a result of this new feature, the field values of the following {{site.data.keyword.atracker_full_notm}} events were updated:
 {: shortdesc}

 * `is.vpc.routing-table.create`